Writing Style Guidelines

 - On first reference, use the full, official name of a unit, college or department.
 If the same unit is frequently referenced, subsequent references may be abbreviated: “The College of Humanities & Social Sciences houses the Department of English.
 Humanities & Social Sciences also maintains research units like the English Language & Orientation Program.”

 - There are no periods or spaces in “LSU.”
 Refer to the university as “LSU,” not as “LSU and A&M College.”
-“LSU” includes the School of Veterinary Medicine but excludes the Hebert Law Center, the LSU Agricultural Center and the System administration.
+When speaking to an international audience, use the full name “Louisiana State University.”

 - When referring to grades, put letters in quotes to avoid confusing the reader.
 For example: He made an “A.”